-Pitt Dental Medicine has been at the forefront of addressing the nationwide shortage of dentists by providing strong dental education to students.
+Pitt Dental Medicine has been at the forefront of addressing the nationwide shortage of dental educators by providing a robust training program in academic dentistry for students.
 To address future shortages, this comprehensive program was designed for students who are or may be interested in a career that trains them to teach future dentists.
 In 2012, the ACT ARCO program began as a single elective course, Clinical Teaching Practicum, for dental students to learn about teaching in dental education.
 This course has been offered every semester since then and became both beneficial and popular among students as they shared their positive experiences with each other, while student enrollment increased over the years.

 The growing interest and increasing success of the Clinical Teaching Practicum inspired the development of a comprehensive program to fully prepare students for an academic career and equip them with skills in teaching, scholarship and leadership.
 In 2014, Dr. Zsuzsa Horvath, ACT ARCO Director, and Dr. Christine Wankiiri-Hale, ACT ARCO Clinical Director and Associate Dean of Student Affairs, developed a two-year certificate program rooted in a comprehensive curriculum that covered the three pillars of an academic career: teaching, scholarship and service.
 Notably, this program was developed several years before ADEA released its 2018 Policy Brief “Our Future Faculty—The Importance of Recruiting Students and Residents to Academic Dentistry.”